A home for new plays

 - Has an opinion and seeks to change the conversation

-- Commissions to start a new play, to finish one already begun, and to revisit one that hasn’t yet been fully realized.
-We are committed to offering women, writers of color and writers of work for young audiences a place at the table.
+- At the Table offers commissions to start a new play, to finish one already begun, and to revisit one that hasn’t yet been fully realized.

-- The Oregon Play Prize, a special commission for an Oregon playwright chosen by Oregonians.
+- The Oregon Play Prize is a special commission for an Oregon playwright chosen by Oregonians.